yonasKu/boilerplate-rn/docs/REVENUECAT_STEP_BY_STEP_SETUP.md

 Steps:
 1. Left nav: Integrations → Webhooks → + Add webhook → paste your HTTPS endpoint URL → Save.
-2. Copy the signing secret and verify signatures in your server (keep secret out of the client).
+2. Add an Authorization header: `Authorization: Bearer <REVENUECAT_WEBHOOK_SECRET>`; the server validates this token.
+Do not use signature headers.
 3. Handle events (e.g., INITIAL_PURCHASE, RENEWAL, EXPIRATION, CANCELLATION) idempotently.
 4. Upsert `users/{uid}/subscription` using the Firebase UID (the `appUserID` you pass to RevenueCat).